jeff283/jeff283/README.md

 ---

 👋 Hi, I’m Jeff Njoroge
-👨🏽‍💻 I am a passionate Full Stack Developer.
+👨🏽‍💻 I am a Full Stack Developer.
- - I am currently working on Django Projects.
+ - I also do arduino projects as a hobbyist.

 ---